nikhilnair31/pisswash/README.md

 ## Done

+- [x] Combine round over and game over canvas into one
 - [x] Add back button in seelction screen
 - [x] Work on selection screen UI
 - [x] Create prefab for scenes to be clickable, have scene name and previous score etc.